-Within the great halls of the pantheon of American cultural comic icons there are just four seats upon which rest the weary, yet still resilient and proud bodies of four surviving superheroes.
+Within the great halls in the pantheon of American cultural comic icons there are just four seats upon which rest the weary, yet still resilient and proud bodies of surviving superheroes.
 Superman, Batman, Captain America and Wonder Woman.

-The only remaining members of what was once a populated cosmos that had previously been inhabited by hundreds of imagined beings gifted with various levels of crime and enemy fighting prowess, all hidden behind an assortment of colorful costumes.
-From the minds of artists, scripters and publishers seeking to capture the imaginations of a war gripped and depression strained public, just four champions of the cause remain front and center today.
+The only remaining members of what was once a populated cosmos previously inhabited by hundreds of imagined beings gifted with various levels of crime and enemy fighting prowess hidden behind an assortment of colorful costumes.
+Spawned from the minds of artists, scriptwriters and publishers seeking to capture the imaginations of a war gripped and depression strained public, just four champions of the cause remain front and center today.
 Great-grandparents to a now billion dollar industry, the names of which children can still recognize and recite origins and abilities.
 And within that small, elite group sits just one female, a woman of wonder.

-This fanciful description could in fact represent psychologist Dr. William Moulton Marston, creator and author of Wonder Woman from inception (All-Star Comics #8 December 1941) until his death in 1947 and psychologist Dr. Fredric Wertham, author of the 1954 bestseller The Seduction of the Innocent.
+This fanciful description could in fact represent on one side psychologist Dr. William Moulton Marston (creator and author of Wonder Woman from inception (All-Star Comics #8 December 1941) until death in 1947).
+On the other side stood psychologist Dr. Fredric Wertham, author of the 1954 bestseller The Seduction of the Innocent.

-I won’t go into detail here about the contrasting arguments of the two men around human behavior, an ideal society, comic books and media, censorship, feminism, sexuality and yes, even bondage.
+The two men had very contrasting views around human behavior, an ideal society, comic books and media, censorship, feminism, sexuality and yes, even bondage.
 Suffice to say in a room together the two men likely would have had a healthy and heated discussion.

 Humans always seem to want to apply a cause to each and every action – particularly psychologists.
 Both men observing the same realities in the world came to very different theories and took very different paths in acting upon those different perspectives.
 Yet curiously both paths, perhaps inevitably and poetically, led to the same destination; comics and Wonder Woman.

-Pictured is my copy of Wonder Woman #5 (June 1943), already her 28th appearance behind All-Star Comics #8, #11-16; Sensation Comics #1-#17 and Wonder Woman #1-#4.
-Art by H.G.
-Peter.
-Marston and Peter both actually appear in the first panel of the second story (The Toothache) as waiters and are identified in the opening caption box.
+In issue #5 writer Moulton and artist H.G.
+Peter both actually appear in the first panel of the second story (The Toothache) as waiters and are identified in the opening caption box.